Our Daintree Rainforest Orchard is bursting with wildlife surprises.

 Each day they were taken out of their enclose to get some vitamin D, stretch their wings and legs and encouraged to explore the world.
 It was incredible to watch their instincts kick in, especially when it came to catching insects or fish – their necks would extend and contract SO fast that if you blinked you could have missed it!

 Both chicks saw Jenna as their mum and would follow her around the yard and come when she called.
 Over time their natural curiosity and aptitude took over and they came to depend on us less and less.
-Eventually they stopped coming back at all and now live a 100% wild life.

 *Note: Every attempt was made to reunite the chicks with their parents when they were first found but in these cases it was not possible.